About the Greenbelt Commission

 How will land for the Greenbelt System be obtained?

-No decision have been made about obtaining land for the Greenbelt System.
+No decisions have been made about obtaining land for the Greenbelt System.

 Possibilities include: